Kotlin/KEEP/proposals/stdlib/proposal-template.md

 ## Contracts

-* What are the unexpected conditions and how are they handled?
+* What are the failure conditions and how are they handled?
 * Whether the contracts (preconditions, invariants, exception handling) are consistent and are what they may be expected from the similar features.

+## Compatibility impact

+* How the proposal affects:
+    - source compatibility,
+    - binary compatibility (JVM),
+    - serialization compatibility (JVM)?
+* Does it obsolete some other API?
+What deprecations and migrations are required?

 ## Shape